dartmouth-dltg/aspace_simple_bulk_edit/ReadMe.md

 container individually selected in the summary row for that archival object.

-Additionally, there is an option to fill the child indicators starting from a user entered start point.
+Additionally, there is an option to fill the child indicators starting from a user entered start point (numbers only).
 The child indicators will be filled in the same order as the archival objects are listed in the windows (the order in which they were originally selected).

-An archival object can be removed from the summary list at any point if it was selecetd by accident.

 ### Date, Instance & Child Types Selects
 Selecting the 'blank' option from any of the types (date, instance, child) will cause that piece